zhengyang-wang/GVTNets/README.md

      You will need to specify the arguments for prediction and evaluation respectively, such as tiff_dataset_dir, gpu_id.
 You can refer to the scripts for the example argument settings.

+     Explaination to some arguments:
+     ```
+     --cropped_prediction: suggested when having a GPU memory problem.
+The input images will be processed
+                           patch by patch and assembled back together.
+If included, you also need to
+                           specify the --predict_patch_size and --overlap.
+     --CARE_normalize: include it when you need to use the percentile normalization used in CARE.
+     ```